Rakshanda11/Rakshanda11/README.md

 ✉️  You can shoot me an email at rakshanda.mahajan17@vit.edu!
 I'll try to respond as soon as I can.

 🛠  Tech Stack
-Python  JavaScript  React  Node.js  DynamoDB  Flutter  Java
+Python  JavaScript  React  Node.js  DynamoDB  Flutter  Java API

 Git  GitHub  Visual Studio Code